krishnabansuri/UpgradCapstonePrjTelcom2022/README.md

 **Part 2 tasks**

 Model Building Subtasks
-1. Reading Data
+1. Reading Data - done
   a)	Read the data from S3 in EC2
-2. Cleaning Data
+2. Cleaning Data - done
   a)	Example: Geospatial Data (Lat and Long =0 and btw -1 and 1)
   b)	Other Data Cleaning required - missing values and appropriate imputation required
-3. Basic EDA and Visualisation - Ec2 in python notebooks, include necessary libraries
+3. Basic EDA and Visualisation - done
   1. Plot appropriate graphs representing the distribution of age and gender in the data set [univariate].
       -age and gender are the target variables, so distribution/% of male and female are there in the dataset has to be analysed
   2. Boxplot analysis for gender and age [bivariate].